-- Group 1: Areas where wind farms will not be acceptable - Group 2: Areas of significant protection - Group 3: Areas with potential for wind farm development - 6.24 Group 1 areas comprise of National Parks and National Scenic Areas (NSA).
-There are no National Parks or NSA that will be affected by the proposed development. - 6.25 In terms of Group 2 Areas of significant protection, SPP and SG10 recognise the need for significant protection of particular areas which include: - National and international designations - Other nationally important mapped environmental interests - Community separation for consideration of visual impact - 6.26 National and international designations, as well as other nationally important mapped environmental interests, have been previously assessed at paragraphs 6.9 to 6.20 and it is considered that, subject to conditions, there are no adverse effects on national and international designations.
+- Group 1: Areas where wind farms will not be acceptable - Group 2: Areas of significant protection - Group 3: Areas with potential for wind farm development - 6.26 Group 1 areas comprise of National Parks and National Scenic Areas (NSA).
+There are no National Parks or NSA that will be affected by the proposed development. - 6.27 In terms of Group 2 Areas of significant protection, SPP and SG10 recognise the need for significant protection of particular areas which include: - National and international designations - Other nationally important mapped environmental interests - Community separation for consideration of visual impact - 6.28 National and international designations, as well as other nationally important mapped environmental interests, have been previously assessed at paragraphs 6.8 to 6.17 and it is considered that, subject to conditions, there are no adverse effects on national and international designations.
 The third criteria of the Group 2 Areas of significant protection relates to community separation for consideration of visual impact.
 This is defined by SPP as an area not exceeding 2km around cities, towns and villages identified on the local development plan with an identified settlement envelope or edge.
-There are no communities within 2km of the application site with the nearest, Glespin being over 3km from the site. - 6.27 Group 3 Areas with potential for wind farm development: SPP and SG Renewable Energy (SG10) states that beyond groups 1 and 2, wind farms are likely to be acceptable, subject to detailed consideration against identified policy criteria.
-The principle of wind farm development on this site has been established by the Original Consent and, therefore, there is no further need to assess the wind farm on a spatial level (Group 3) but instead focus on the effects of the proposed increase in height of the turbines. - 6.28 Policy RE2 Renewable Energy Development replicates Policy RE1's requirement that applications for all renewable energy development will only be acceptable if they accord with the relevant guidance set out in section 6 and Table 7.1.
-Again, taking into account the principle of development has already been established through the Original Consent, only the relevant criteria, relating to the increased height of the turbines, from both policies is assessed below.
-Again, it should be noted that as a consultee to the application, not all the criteria are relevant to be assessed against as part of this response and, therefore, only the relevant criteria is assessed.
-Other criteria that relate to the remit of other consultees such as the Civil Aviation Authority, Ministry of Defence etc., therefore, do not form part of this assessment as they will be providing their own responses to the Scottish Government. - 6.29 The relevant Table 7.1 criteria is taken in turn as follows; - 6.30 Impact on international and national designations.
+There are no communities within 2km of the application site with the nearest, Glespin being over 3km from the site. - 6.29 Group 3 Areas with potential for wind farm development: SPP and SG Renewable Energy (SG10) states that beyond groups 1 and 2, wind farms are likely to be acceptable, subject to detailed consideration against identified policy criteria.
+The principle of wind farm development on this site is considered to be acceptable, therefore, there is no further need to assess the wind farm on a spatial level (Group 3). - 6.30 Policy RE2 Renewable Energy Development replicates Policy RE1's requirement that applications for all renewable energy development will only be acceptable if they accord with the relevant guidance set out in section 6 and Table 7.1.
+It should be noted that, as a consultee to the application, not all the criteria are relevant to be assessed against as part of this response and, therefore, only the relevant criteria are assessed.
+Other criteria that relate to the remit of other consultees such as the Civil Aviation Authority, Ministry of Defence etc., therefore, do not form part of this assessment as they will be providing their own responses directly to the Scottish Government. - 6.31 The relevant Table 7.1 criteria is taken in turn as follows; - 6.32 Impact on international and national designations.

-National and international designations have been previously assessed at paragraphs 6.9 to 6.12 and it is considered that there are no adverse effects on national and international designations.
+National and international designations have been previously assessed at paragraphs 6.8 to 6.17 and it is considered that there are no adverse effects on national and international designations.

-6.31 The scale of contribution to renewable energy generation targets and effects on greenhouse gas emissions.
+6.33 The scale of contribution to renewable energy generation targets and effects on greenhouse gas emissions.